Arnold Schwarzenegger: 15-year-old wonder of discipline

 If there were a couple of words to describe a young Arnold Schwarzenegger, they would be focus and discipline.

 In his autobiographical “Arnold: The Education of a Bodybuilder,” Schwarzenegger (with Douglas Kent Hall) gives an account of his early life in sports, including his first exposure to weight training and body building at the age of fourteen.
-By the time he was fifteen, he admits he was “addicted” to weight training, and was in the gym working harder and lifting more weights than anyone else his age.
+Just one year later, at the time he was fifteen, Schwarzenegger admits he was “addicted” to weight training.
+He recounts how he was in the gym working harder and lifting more weights than anyone else his age.

 In the “Education of a Body Builder,” Schwarzenegger reports that his father, the local chief of police, encouraged sports.
-He was an athletic person himself, and was particularly accomplished in curling.
+His father was an athletic person himself, and was particularly accomplished in the sport of curling.
 He got Arnold and his brother into all sorts of sports as kids, notably soccer, and encouraged physical training, activity, and good eating in the household.

 Discipline was a staple in the Schwarzenegger household.
 He says his father was like a “general,” always checking in on his studies and making sure he was eating correctly.